SandyPanda-MLDL/-GLGAN-VC-Repository/README.md

 ******

+### The following files represent the various objecvtive and subjective evaluation metrics that can be used in Voice Conversion.

+* MCD
+* F0 RMSE
+* log F0 RMSE
+* MSD
+* SNR
+* PESQ
+* GV
+* MCEP Trajectory
+* Modulation Spectrum
+* Mean MCEP
+* MCEP Scatter Plot

  # Objective evaluation codes (MCD, MSD and F0 RMSE)
  - ***Jupyter Notebooks of calculating the Mel Cepstral Distortion (MCD) , F0 root means squared error (RMSE) and Modulation Spectra Distance (MSD) are available in this repository***
 1. Code for Mel Cepstral Distortion (MCD).ipynb